PlumCantaloupe/devart-template/project_posts/2014-03-17-CrowdDetection.md

 Note: All positives focused on the head and neck (from most angles) as within crowds these are likely to to be the only visible areas of people.

-![Image of LBP Training](../project_images/OpenCV_LBP_Training.jpg?raw=true "Image of LBP Training")
+![Image of LBP Training](../project_images/OpenCV_LBP_Training.jpg?raw=true "Image of LBP Training") __Figure 1 - Screenshot of the settings IO used to train my LBP cascade.__

 ### Step 2 - Test the Cascade

 While training the cascade I also created a small sample app that goes through various images to get an idea of how it worked.
 It did seem to work well but does have a great number of false positives, especially away from where people are located.
 To try and curb this number I also added a background subtraction step that allows me to ignore any "detections" outside of any new elements within the scene, which I assume are people moving into the frame.
 I still have false positive within a person silhouette, such as a shoulder or bag, but generally these detections will now be where people are.

-![Image of Head Detections](../project_images/OpenCV_HeadDetections.jpg?raw=true "Image of Head Detections")
+![Image of Head Detections](../project_images/OpenCV_HeadDetections.jpg?raw=true "Image of Head Detections") __Figure 2 - An image of the rough "head" detections I get with the LBP cascade.__

 ### Step 3 - Try to create a Density Generalization from the Results

 After detecting the rough number of "heads" I need to smooth these results into some sort of density map.
 My initial attempt involves breaking the image into cells which I then use to count the number of "detections" within each cell giving each cell a colour to represent the number of detections (blue being none and moving towards red and the number increases).
 This seems to work well enough but it is too precise and I will be considering using smoothing algorithms to smooth the results (and false detections) into something less precise but more useful.
 I also need to play with the number of cells.

 ![Image of Cell Counting Approximation](../project_images/OpenCV_CellCounting.jpg?raw=true "Image of Cell Counting Approximation")
+__Figure 3 - An image of the cell method of trying to smooth results into a desnity map.__

 ### Step 4 - Try and Capture Movement